Airbus C295: Operational history

 The C-295 MPA was a candidate to replace the German Navy's P-3C maritime patrol aircraft, possibly as a stopgap solution from 2025 to 2032.
 During 2021, it was speculated that a combined order with Spain could be achieved.
 However, during July 2021, Germany announced that it had ordered five P-8 Poseidons to fulfill this need.
 In June 2023, Spain approved the purchase of 16 C295W, six in the maritime patrol configuration, and ten in the maritime surveillance configuration.

+In May 2025, Irish authorities used an Air Corps C295 to extradite senior Kinahan Cartel "lieutenant" Sean McGovern from the United Arab Emirates to be charged with the murder of Noel Kirwan.
+The aircraft, which flew out of Casement Aerodrome, stopped to refuel in Marseille and Larnaca on both legs of the journey.